Death to Apple's Mac Mini: I made a Hackintosh

 I went into this eyes wide open, prepared for the time, effort and hours of squinting at a screen this would take.
 I'd also have to learn how to manage driver software, the tech that makes stuff like video and audio work with an app.
 When you buy a Mac, Apple does all that for you.
 It just works.
 That's part of the appeal.

-On other computers, you have to keep disks around and websites bookmarked just in case you need to reinstall a driver or update to make things work.
+On other computers, you have to keep CDs around and websites bookmarked just in case you need to reinstall a driver or update to make things work.
 Since my Hackintosh wasn't sanctioned by Apple, I'd have to figure all that stuff out now, too.

 Let me just say now that I'm not an engineer.
 My college degrees are in history and journalism.